 The inside dining space includes a large dining room with a waterfront view from nearly every seat, a bustling bar, and two private event areas -- one of which comes with a private outdoor terrace.
 While the menu has changed over the years, one thing remains constant: Rick's has the freshest seafood in Indianapolis.
-Our seafood is flown in daily from around the world, and our steaks and chops are locally sourced and of the finest quality.
-In 2019, Rick's added a vegan menu to accommodate diner's ever-changing palates.
+Our seafood is carefully chosen from locations around the world, and our steaks and chops are locally sourced and of the finest quality.

 Rick’s Cafe Boatyard is open every day of the year besides Christmas Day, and is a true gem on the west side of Indianapolis.
 Many patrons know Rick and Tena, and stop by their table to say hi when dining in the restaurant.
 The atmosphere at Rick’s is one-of-a-kind.
 Stop in to see for yourself!